Savandurga: Origin of name

 Savandurga is formed by two hills locally known as Karigudda (black hill) and Biligudda (white hill).
 The earliest record of the name of the hill is from 1340 AD by Hoysala Ballala III from Madabalu where it is called Savandi.
 Another view is that the name originates from Samantadurga, attributed to a Samantharaya, a governor under Ahchutaraya at Magadi, although there is no inscription confirming this.
 This was the secondary capital of the Magadi rulers such as Kempegowda.
 From 1638 to 1728, Mysore took over Savandurga, with the Dalavayi Devaraja controlling it from the palace at Nelapattana.
 In 1791 Lord Cornwallis captured it from Tipu Sultan's forces during the Third Anglo-Mysore War.
 Robert Home in his Select views in Mysore (1794) shows distant views of the hill from Bangalore.
 He called it Savinadurga or the fort of death.
 There were no steps to reach the hill top and it was covered by bamboos and other trees forming a barricade.

 Megalithic burial urns have been found in the area.
 Saavana in Sanskrit also means three time rituals.

 The principal local deity is Sri Savandi Veerabhadraswamy Virabhadra, a temple to whom is situated at the foot of the Savandurga hill.
 The lord Veerabhadraswamy has followers across the south Karnataka districts like Bangalore, Ramanagara, Tumkur and Mysore.

 There is a Temple of Sri Lakshmi Narasimha Swamy, where there is an Idol of Lord Narasimha has been worshiped for many generations.

 Climbing

-There are a dozen routes, bolted or otherwise on the south face of the monolith.
+There are a dozen routes, bolted or otherwise, on the south face of the monolith.
 Most of these routes can be completed in half a day to a day, depending on various factors.
-Some of the routes have long runouts, and most of them face South or are exposed to South-east, suggesting that when the sun comes up, the rock becomes quite hot.
+Some of the routes have long runouts, and most of them face south or are exposed to the south-east, so that when the sun comes up, the rock becomes quite hot.